We dream of a truly democratic, just and prosperous Guyana....

 SOCIAL SERVICES & WELFARE

-OVP will implement a holistic and culturally responsive programme to deal with the range of serious issues that are sadly all too prevalent throughout Region 4, and indeed throughout the country.
-These include inter-generational abandonment, sexual abuse of children and young adults, teenage suicide, teenage pregnancy, Teenage alcohol and drug abuse, teenage and adult homelessness, children abandoned by the State foster care system, and people with mental health issues.
+OVP will implement a holistic and culturally responsive programme to deal with the range of serious issues that are all too prevalent throughout Region 4, and indeed throughout the country.
+These include inter-generational abandonment, sexual abuse of children and young adults, teenage suicide, teenage pregnancy, teenage alcohol and drug abuse, teenage and adult homelessness, children abandoned by the State foster care system, and people with mental health issues.
 This programme will provide psychotherapy, psycho-social and educational intervention and prevention.
 All residents of Region 4 must have equitable access to social services.

 DRAINAGE & INFRASTRUCTURE

 Overhaul and repair Region 4’s drainage system – we already have a team of specialists ready to start this urgent project.
 We must eliminate, once and for all the flooding that occurs every time there is a few hours of rainfall.
-The problem of flooding has definitely improved under the present government compared to what it was under the PPP, however it is still not resolved in many areas.

 We will work closely and collaboratively with the Ministry of Public Infrastructure to repair roads, public walkways, markets, malls, gardens and parks throughout the region.
 We will raise funds to build adventure playgrounds with picnic areas – public areas where families can enjoy leisure time together.
 In the same spaces we can build bike tracks and erect basketball hoops and other outdoor activities for the older children and young teens.
 Strong and functional families are the bedrock of a healthy society.